rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 service to create delegated credentials than a certificate signed by a CA.  A service could determine the client time and clock skew by creating several delegated credentials with different expiry timestamps and observing whether the client would accept it.
-Client time could be unique; thus privacy-sensitive clients, such as browsers in incognito mode, who do not trust the service might not want to advertise support for delegated credentials or limit the number of probes that a server can perform.
+Since client time can be unique to a particular client, privacy-sensitive clients who do not trust the service, such as browsers in incognito mode, might not want to advertise support for delegated credentials, or might limit the number of probes that a server can perform.

 ## The Impact of Signature Forgery Attacks